joshnussbaum89/beer-barn-brewery/README.md

-# Age Gate
+# Beer Barn Brewery (fake biz)

+## What is this?

+Template business landing page with an age gate (21+) 🍻

 ## Features

-1. Mobile Responsive on all browser breakpoints, including landscape orientation.
+1. Mobile Responsive on all browser breakpoints, including landscape orientation
-2. Age validation on age gate form checks for user age but also bad data entries.
+2. Age validation on age gate form checks for user age but also bad data entries
-3. 'Remember me' checkbox saves user data to localStorage.
+3. 'Remember me' checkbox saves user data to localStorage
-4. Clicking the hamburger menu on mobile reveals a full screen navigation menu.
+4. Clicking the hamburger menu on mobile reveals a full screen navigation menu
-5. Hero section has flexible columns that can be toggled with arrow icons in container.
+5. Hero section has flexible columns that can be toggled with arrow icons in container
-6. Beverages section updates dynamically when user clicks individual tags.
+6. Beverages section updates dynamically when user clicks individual tags
-7. Hovering over beer images reveals a beer description.
+7. Hovering over beer images reveals a beer description

 ## Design